celer/fire-ts/README.md

 Fire TS is a template engine for generating code.

- * Designed to generate C, C++, Java, JavaScript, Ruby, Perl, HTML
+ * Designed to generate C, C++, Java, JavaScript, Ruby, Perl, and HTML
- * Tries to generate well formatted code
+ * Tries to generate well formatted code, you can properly indent your templates and fire-ts will remove your extra indention
  * Can update existing generated files with out overwriting everything
  * Designed to be compatible with the combustion template system